BMW E30 318iS

 Despite its solid construction the E30 boasted a spacious cabin and a light curb weight.
 This was due to the suspension design that utilised Macpherson front struts and rear semi-trailing arms.
 It was also the first three series to receive a service light indicator and warning light.

 Available only in manual coupé form, the 318is was released in 1989 with BMW’s brand new M42 engine.
-This was the most modern engine available in the E30 range, which incorporated DOHC, the updated Bosch Motronic 1.3, hydraulic valve adjusters, and coil-on-plug ignition.
+This was the most modern engine available in the E30 range, which incorporated DOHC, the updated Bosch Motronic 1.3, and hydraulic valve adjusters.
 The ‘is’ (Injection Sport) also boasted firmer M-Technic suspension that meant stiffer springs, firmer Boge shocks, and anti-roll bars measuring 20mm at the front and 12mm at the rear.
 A sportier aesthetic was achieved with the addition of a front air dam and rear boot lip.
 To keep costs down the list of available options was minimised but cars could be spec’d with a sunroof, limited-slip diff, front fog lamps, anti-theft equipment, 15-inch alloys, and metallic paint.

 ENGINE & TRANSMISSION